mannyj3/TASK/README.md

 # TASK

+UNITY VERSION USED: 6000.0.62f1 along with new input system

 UI:

 This is just a mock up of the first screen.
 The full functionality of UX can be felt only with the use of custom UI that pairs well with the Fabstations colour palette.